-The housing variants other than the standard housing are appended to the camera's name, e.g. scA640-70gm/gc 90° head.
+The names for the housing variants other than the standard housing are appended to the camera's name, e.g. piA640-210gm/gc 90° head.

 Unless otherwise noted, the material in this manual applies to all of the camera models listed in the tables.
 Material that only applies to a particular camera model or to a subset of models, such as to color cameras or a specific housing variant only, will be so designated.